ionic-team/ionic-docs/src/pages/react/platform.md

 ## Platforms

-Below is a table listing all the possible `Platforms` values along with corresponding descriptions.
+Below is a table listing all the possible platform values along with corresponding descriptions.

 | Platform Name | Description                              |
 |---------------|------------------------------------------|